 The council will only share your personal data with a third party with your consent or where it is otherwise lawful to do so.

 In practice, this means the council may share your personal data across council departments and with other local authorities and government organisations, including central government and its agencies.
+The Council may also share your personal data with selected staff as part of the London Care Record initiative.
 In addition the council may share personal data with its contractors, consultants and agents – those people and organisations who partner with and support the council in delivering services.

 Unless subject to an exemption under GDPR and DPA, you have the following rights with respect to your personal data: